PreCyseGroup/ST-MPC/README.md

 It is assumed that the plant is described by a LTI model subject to state and input constraints, as well as bounded state disturbances.
 All the constraints and disturbances sets are modelled as convex polyhedral sets.

 ## What does ST-MPC?
 And how does it work?
-ST-MPC solves a regulation problem for a constrained linear system subject to bounded disturbances.
+ST-MPC solves a regulation problem for linear systems subject to state constraints, input constriants and bounded disturbances.

 Most of the required computations are moved into an offline phase, leaving online a simple and convex optimization problem.